gvytautas/django_url_shortening_service/README.md

 + To increase speed of URL resolving:
   + to avoid unnecessary redirects in application, both versions of urls were implemented, with and without trailing "/".
   + short_url was set as primary key in Database, which by default should be indexed and therefore select by it as fast as it can be.
-+ 3rd party libraries: Django
++ 3rd party libraries: Django, requests
 + Considered option for random string generation:
   + secrets - generates most random numbers -> preferred due requirements
   + random - generates pseudo random numbers